Bluscream/NoX/README.md

 #Features

-Anti Channel-Ban
+Anti Channel-Ban,
-Anti Channel Kick
+Anti Channel Kick,
-Anti Server Kick
+Anti Server Kick,
 Recreate the channel you are currently in